DreaDNaughtthegreat/Mobile_Banking/README.md

 ---

-# The progrm supports error logging,
-To log in an error, you can edit ```php.ini``` and change this line ```error_log="PATH/error_log"``` replace PATH with the actual destination. the aforementioned logs are accessible later in the specified file

-**Note:** Ensure that your server environment meets the requirements, and the necessary extensions PDO  is enabled.
+**Note:** Ensure that your server environment meets the requirements, and the necessary extension PDO  is enabled.

 Enjoy mobile banking with simplicity and ease of use!